dicklagueonline/contactmanager-laravel-klaviyo/README.md

 ## About

-Simple contact manager app built with laravel with the integration klaviyo api to tracked user activity and sync user contacts.
+Simple contact manager app built with laravel, with the integration of klaviyo api to tracked user activity and sync user contacts.

 ### Prerequisites

 Klaviyo Private/Public API keys - obtained by registering an account to klaviyo

--- Public Key
-KLAVIYO_PUBLIC_KEY=......

--- Private Key
-KLAVIYO_API_KEY=pk_..........................
+KLAVIYO_PUBLIC_KEY - Klaviyo public api key

+KLAVIYO_API_KEY - Klaviyo private api key

--- List ID - List id of the container where all new registered profile will be grouped KLAVIYO_MEMBER_LIST_ID=......
+KLAVIYO_MEMBER_LIST_ID - List id of the container where all new registered profile will be grouped